seanpue/webpage/output/cv/index.rst

 “Acoustic Traces of Poetry in South Asia.”
 South Asia Colloquium, University of Pennsylvania.

 ..
 12 September 2018

+**2018**
+“Digital Humanities and Acoustic Traces of Hindi-Urdu Poetry in South Asia.”
+Institute of Asian and Oriental Studies, University of Tubbingen.

+..
+08 May 2018

+“Acoustic Traces of Hindi-Urdu Poetry.”
+South Asia Institute, University of Heidelberg.

+..
+04 May 2018

 **2017**
 “Digital Humanities and Urdu Poetry.”
 Center for Language Engineering, University of Engineering and Technology, Lahore.